-Dr Christopher Pritchard
+Dr Christopher B Pritchard

-Dr Christopher Pritchard received remuneration of £4,824 (2021: £4,824) during the year.
+Dr Christopher B Pritchard received remuneration of £4,824 (2022: £4,824) and £173 (2022: £Nil) of expenses were reimbursed to Dr Christopher B Pritchard during the year.

 Remuneration was for the shared editing of the journal Mathematics in School.